 These temporary masterpieces offer exciting, interactive photo opportunities that are perfect for fun social media posts.
 Attendees love to visit the street artists throughout the weekend to observe their progress and take photos.

-Be sure to stop by the LeMoyne Arts Outreach tent, where you can learn about membership, summer camps, enter a raffle, create unique scratch art pieces, and contribute to a collaborative chalkboard masterpiece!
+Be sure to stop by the LeMoyne Arts Outreach tent, where you can learn about membership, summer camps, enter a raffle, and contribute to a collaborative chalkboard masterpiece!
 Visitors can also engage with the upcycled Garden Guardians sculpture exhibit and silent auction.

 The Children’s Park